*This post contains affiliate links. Things you buy through our links may earn us a commission.

 Since chemistry is a process, not just a collection of facts, homeschool children should be encouraged to do what real chemists do: make predictions, design and modify experiments, make observations, and draw reasonable conclusions.
-No liability for personal injury or damage to property or facilities will be assumed by A2Z Home’s Cool in connection with these activities and experiments.
 Be sure you understand lab safety considerations before you start.

 Acids and Bases

 Alka-Seltzer Student Science Experiments

 The familiar fizzing you hear when you drop an Alka-Seltzer tablet into a glass of water is the result of a chemical reaction.
 It’s also the perfect tool for demonstrating some very nifty science principles; things like the factors affecting the rates of chemical reactions, or the colors produced by a chemical reaction.
 The following are some science experiments appropriate for in-school or at-home use.

 Make your own acid/base indicator by boiling red cabbage.
 Use the juice to pH-test different fluids.

 AN A TO Z PAGE

 Whether it’s Christmas time or not, Borax crystals are easy to create and lovely to look at.